-Most essential oils are extracted from their source by steam distillation from leaves, roots or wood.
+Most essential oils are extracted by steam distillation straight from their sources of leaves, roots or wood.

 E is for Eucalyptus

-The scent of eucalytpus might make you think of vapour rubs for coughs and colds.
+The scent of eucalyptus might remind you of vapour rubs for coughs and colds.
 In addition to this, eucalyptus essential oil is also known to boost activity, vitality, and energy.

 F is for Fresh

-I make my own fabric freshener with just 2 ingredients – White vinegar + Essential Oils
+I make my own fabric freshener with just 2 ingredients – white vinegar and Essential Oils!

 G is for Glass

-Essential oils should only be stored in glass as they are powerful enough to break down plastic etc.
+Essential oils should only be stored in glass as they are powerful enough to break down plastic.

 H is for Ho Wood

-Ho Wood is beautifully fragrant wood oil said to have calming properties and is a good choice when needing an essential oil to relax or unwind.
+Ho Wood is a beautifully fragrant wood oil, said to have calming properties.
+It is therefore a good option when choosing an essential oil for relaxing or unwinding.

-Ho Wood is the perfect essential oil for skin especially for anti-ageing and mature skin types.
+Ho Wood is the perfect essential oil for skin especially mature skin types due to anti-ageing properties.

 TOP TIP: Give your skincare routine a boost by adding a drop of Ho Wood essential oil to your facial creams or serums.